ansible/ansible-documentation/docs/docsite/rst/porting_guides/porting_guide_core_2.19.rst

 New features allow most ansible-core variables and values to be tagged as deprecated.
-Plugins and modules can apply these tags to augment deprecated elements of their return values with a description and help text to suggest alternatives, which will be displayed in a runtime warning when the tagged value is accessed by e.g., a playbook or template.
+Plugins and modules can apply these tags to augment deprecated elements of their return values with a description and help text to suggest alternatives, which will be displayed in a runtime warning when the tagged value is accessed by, for example, a playbook or template.
 This allows for easier evolution and removal of module/fact results and obsolete core behaviors.
 A specific example included in this release is the deprecation of the legacy ``INJECT_FACTS_AS_VARS`` behavior, which injects fact values directly into the top-level variable namespace.